mstojens/draft-jens-7050-secure-channel/draft-jens-7050-secure-channel.md

 resolver or protection of the DNS traffic, which only places extra burdens on network operators and client nodes alike.
-Using link-layer protection instead of Name-Validating Encrypted DNS Protocols also deprives the DNS client of the assurance that the server that it is communicating with has a valid claim to the server hostname that is specified by administrators in the client's encrypted DNS configuration.
+Using link-layer protection instead of Name-Validating Encrypted DNS Protocols also deprives the DNS client of the assurance that the server that it is communicating with has a valid claim to the server hostname that is specified by system administrators in the client's encrypted DNS configuration.

 ## Deprecating use of DNSSEC for DNS64 server validation

 The original text in RFC7050 defined a DNSSEC-based mechanism for validating the DNS64 resolver with necessary complication to determine the name needed for validation.
 When Name-Validating Encrypted DNS Protocols are used, there is a pre-defined name for the desired resolver, which removes this complication.

 This name SHOULD be dynamically discovered from the network which advertises the DNS64 server by using DNR {{!RFC9463}} so that no preconfiguration of nodes is required to do proper server authentication of the DNS64 resolver.
-DNS client nodes SHOULD support DNR {{!RFC9463}} to facilitate this discovery.
+DNS nodes SHOULD support DNR {{!RFC9463}} to facilitate this discovery.

 As of this writing, there is wide support for Name-Validating Encrypted DNS Protocols, whereas there is little support for DNSSEC validation by DNS clients,